5 Random variables

 mean(S <= a)

-This will be a very good approximation of \(F(a)\) and we can easily answer the casino’s question: how likely is it that we will lose money?
+This will be a very good approximation of \(F(a)\), allowing us to easily answer the casino’s question: How likely is it that we will lose money?
 We can see it is quite low:

 mean(S < 0)